aceeric/ociregistry/docs/docs/observability.md

 ##  How to use

-Metrics are disabled in the server by default, and can be enabled with either the `--metrics` command-line arg, or the `metrics:` key in the config file.
+Metrics are disabled in the server by default, and can be enabled for the `serve` sub-command with either the `--metrics` command-line arg, or the `metrics:` key in the config file.
 E.g.: `ociregistry serve --metrics 2112`.

 Or: `ociregistry --config-file mycfg.yaml serve`, if `mycfg.yaml` has:
 ```